tibuski/goAirfocus/README.md

 ## API Endpoints

-The application provides the following endpoints:
+The application provides the following backend endpoints:

 - `POST /api/workspaces` - List all available workspaces
 - `POST /api/workspace/id` - Get workspace ID by name
+- `POST /api/workspace/users` - Get users and their permissions for a specific workspace (by ID or name)
 - `POST /api/fields` - List all available fields
 - `POST /api/field/id` - Get field ID by name